-A good proportion of our students are of Asian origin and there is a large Asian community in Leicester so this project is relevant to the cultural context in which we work.
-Again, by looking at (and researching for homework) the work of James, students see how an artist/ illustrator can make a career and also how they can use the natural world to inspire their work, promoting a sense of awe and wonder in God's creation.
+Representation is vital and within our cohort are students from a range of cultural backgrounds, including a large proportion of Black students, so this project is relevant to the cultural context in which we work.
+Again, by looking at (and researching for homework) the work of Basquiat, students see how an artist can make a career and how they can use their own experiences to inspire their work, promoting a sense of reflection on students view of themselves, their experiences and passions.

-To enhance this appreciation of God's creation and set Art, Craft and Design in context further, sustainability is introduced to students through their homework project.
-They are given the opportunity to pursue open ended creative tasks, which stretch and challenge and introduce more artists and designer/makers to widen their experience and understanding of our subject and how it enriches our world.
+To enhance this appreciation of their own passions and experiences and set Art, Craft and Design in context further, visual communication is introduced to students through their homework project.
+They are given the opportunity to pursue open ended creative tasks, which stretch and challenge and introduce them to widening their experience and understanding of our subject and how it enriches our world.
+Thus, considering links to Graphic Design ideas, further enriching their understanding of visual literacy and careers in Art.